Minimally Invasive Lumbar Decompression

 Percutaneous Image-Guided Lumbar Decompression (PILD)

 Pain can occur in your lower back for many different reasons.
 It can be related to strain and tension in your muscles or ligaments.
 Or, it may be related to a condition in your spine.
 Some injuries and conditions in the spine cause the spinal cord to compress and put pressure on the nerves.
 This is known as spinal stenosis.

 If you’re suffering from back pain caused by spinal stenosis, your doctors will likely try to treat it using conservative methods like physical therapy or medicine.
 However, if these medications do not work or if your pain is just too strong, you may need percutaneous image-guided lumbar decompression (PILD).

-Call iRISE Spine and Joint at (888) 966-9750 today to find out more about our Miami minimally invasive lumbar decompression procedure.
+Call iRISE Spine and Joint at (888) 966-9750 today to find out more about a minimally invasive lumbar decompression procedure.

 What Is PILD?